Swivelgames/FluxExampleApp/README.md

 ## Usage / Installation

-To install everything, compile the test files, and test the app, use the following:
+To install everything and run the app, use the following:

 ```
 npm install -g webpack